Chandlings: Present day

-The school is operated by the Cothill Education Trust, an educational charity registered in England, which also operates other preparatory schools in England and France.
+The school is operated by Radley Schools Group, an educational charity registered in England, which also operates other preparatory schools in England.

 Chandlings is a co-educational school which has a nursery and a pre-prep department, which delivers an Early Years Foundation Stage programme for children up to year 2, and then a prep department, for years 3 to 6.
 Pupils are divided into three houses: Richardson (colour: red), Astley (dark blue) and Poltimore (green).

-Among the school's facilities are an indoor heated swimming pool, tennis and netball courts, playing fields, a golf course, an area for riding motor quads, stables and extensive woods ideal for woodcraft and nature study and where a new low-ropes course has been built.
+Among the school's facilities are an indoor heated swimming pool, tennis and netball courts, playing fields, a golf course, an area for riding motor quads, stables, and woods where a new low-ropes course has been built.

-Teaching staff include the headmistress, Christine Cook, two deputy heads (pastoral and academic), a senior master and head of girls, a head of pre-prep, more than thirty form teachers, and teachers specializing in English, maths, science, modern languages, history, geography, ICT, classics and philosophy, art, music, drama and religious education, as well as a team of games and sports coaches.

-Visiting performers and authors include Cressida Cowell, who spoke about her writing at the school in May 2018.